0xhackworth/zero-crypto-screen/README.md

 # Credits

-Project is forked from dr-mod's zero-btc-screen.
+Project is originally forked from dr-mod's zero-btc-screen.
+This fork from shadowandy's zero-crypto-screen incorporates dr-mod's addition of support for epd2in13v3.

 # Enhancements

 Have made the following enhancements:
-* Changed to make use of coingecko api
-* Cycle through multiple cryptocurrencies
-* Right-aligned the price
-* Ability to change base currency to others instead of just usd
+* Added support for epd2in13v3 from dr-mod's repo